Skip to main content

 Done with first rounds of chemo (Day -9)

 This morning, a doctor came by the apartment to give me a subcutaneous shot of Filgrastim, the stem-cell mobilizing agent.
-This mobilizes the cells out of the bone marrow and into the blood, which can become painful to the bones.
+This mobilizes the cells out of the bone marrow and into the blood.
+The drug can become painful to the bones.
 I’ll be getting these twice-daily for a week now, followed by the harvest (aka apheresis).
 Apheresis is basically drawing the blood through a glorified centrifuge, which will separate out the blood components by density: white cells, red cells, plasma and stem cells.
 The stem cells are then cryogenically frozen for Day Zero.

-Then, I’ll do two days of strong chemotherapy using mesna and cyclophosphamide.
+Afterwards, I’ll do two days of strong chemotherapy using mesna and cyclophosphamide.
 The next day is Day Zero, when I get my stem cells back.
-Some people start feeling energized with less disability, even before the one hour process is complete.
+Some people start feeling energized with less disability, even before this one hour process is complete.
 I’ve seen videos online where people clap to your new “birthday” as you return back to the waiting room with the rest of the group.
 Fifteen of us will have a new, same birthday :).

 Important Timeframes